abenkoula71/indian-food-react/README.md

-Your app is read to bu.ae-c-adodeplyment) forme **Note: ths is  -wayopati Oneycofguiohoce, youca `jec` at ay time. his command will remove thesingle build dependency from your proje Istead, it ill copal thecfiuinfilean teransitivedepecie (webpak, Babel,ESL int,et right intyur pro full control over them.
+Your app is read to bu.ae-c-adodeplyment) forme **Note: ths is  -wayopati Oneycofguiohoce, youca `jec` at ay time. his command will remove thesingle build dependency from your proje Istead, it ill copal thecfiuinilean teransitivedepecie (webpak, Babel,ESL int,et right intyur pro full control over them.
 All fthecads excet e wil still wrk, but they i l pont to the cpied scrps so  cntwak the.
 At